About Fighter Squadrons Branch

 The Fighter Squadrons' Branch (FSB) is now a fully established branch of its parent body namely "The Australian Flying Corps and Royal Australian Air Force Association (New South Wales Division) Incorporated" - or RAAFANSW.
 Naturally, all members of the FSB are fully subscribed members of the RAAFANSW.

 The FSB is not an independently constituted, incorporated or otherwise, organisation.
-Accordingly, the statutory functioning of the FSB is fully governed by, and subordinate to, the constitution of the RAAFANSW Incorporated.
+Accordingly, the statutory functioning of the FSB is fully governed by the constitution of RAAFANSW.
+There is no provision in the RAAFANSW constitution for its branches to spawn sub-branches.

 The broad charter of the FSB is to:

-- promote welfare of and assistance to the members of the branch and their dependents;
+- promote welfare of and assistance to members of the branch and their dependents;

 - plan, coordinate and conduct reunions, formal and social events;